-COVID 19 may overwhelm our healthcare system.
+COVID-19 may overwhelm our healthcare system.
 But healthcare professionals aren’t just stretched during a pandemic.
-The way healthcare is structured means everyday they are torn, advocating for individual patients while juggling competing demands of a group of patients.
+The way healthcare is structured means every day they are torn, advocating for individual patients while juggling competing demands of a group of patients.
 They are responsible for healthcare systems and populations, not just individual patients.
 The way we talk about professional responsibility doesn’t always account for the anguishing challenges many healthcare professionals routinely face.
-In this Ethics Grand Rounds we addressed this urgent public health crisis and discussed whether the ways we think and talk about professional responsibility reflect these complex challenges not just during a public health crisis but in everyday patient care.
+In this Ethics Grand Rounds, we addressed this urgent public health crisis and discussed whether the ways we think and talk about professional responsibility reflect these complex challenges during a public health crisis and in routine patient care.

-Dr. Tilburt is a professor of medicine and biomedical ethics at Mayo Clinic where he has been on staff since 2007.
+Jon Tilburt, MD is a professor of medicine and biomedical ethics at Mayo Clinic where he has been on staff since 2007.
 He trained in philosophy, internal medicine, and health services research.
 He studies and writes about ethics and professionalism while conducting grant-funded research on communication and decision making in healthcare delivery.
 He’s inspired by a desire to recover and reinvent human connection in industrialized healthcare, striving to insure care is meaningful and fitting.